 - A. Eligibility is limited to individuals age sixteen (16) or older who: - 1.
 Exhibit severe orthopedic and/or neurological impairments that render the individual dependent on others, assistive devices, other types of assistance, or a combination of the three (3) to accomplish the activities of daily living. - 2.
 Are able to express ideas and wants either verbally or nonverbally with caregivers, personal care attendants (PCAs), counselors, case managers or others involved in their care. - 3.
 Are certified as medically stable by their physician.
-Medicaid defines medical stability as the absence of all of the following: - a) An active, life-threatening condition requiring systematic therapeutic measures, - b) Intravenous drip to control or support blood pressure, and - c) Intracranial pressure or arterial monitoring. - B. Clinical eligibility for waiver services is determined through a comprehensive Pre-Admission Screening (PAS) tool that includes but is not limited to the following areas: activities of daily living, instrumental activities of daily living, sensory deficits, cognitive deficits, client behaviors, medical conditions, and medical services. - C. Pre-admission screening data, entered into a scoring algorithm generating a numerical score, is compared to a set numerical threshold and determines clinical eligibility. - D. Individuals must qualify for full Medicaid benefits in one (1) of the following Categories of Eligibility (COE): - 1.
-SSI, - 2.
-Low Income Families and Children Program, - 3.
+The Division of Medicaid defines medical stability as the absence of all of the following: - a) An active, life-threatening condition requiring systematic therapeutic measures, - b) Intravenous drip to control or support blood pressure, and - c) Intracranial pressure or arterial monitoring. - B. Clinical eligibility for waiver services is determined through a comprehensive Pre-Admission Screening (PAS) tool that includes, but is not limited to, the following areas: activities of daily living, instrumental activities of daily living, sensory deficits, cognitive deficits, client behaviors, medical conditions, and medical services. - C. Pre-admission screening data, entered into a scoring algorithm generating a numerical score, is compared to a set numerical threshold and determines clinical eligibility. - D. Individuals must qualify for full Medicaid benefits in one (1) of the following Categories of Eligibility (COE): - 1.
+Supplemental Security Income (SSI), - 2.
+Parents and Other Caretaker Relatives Program, - 3.
 Disabled Child Living at Home, - 4.
-Children Under Age Nineteen (19) Under One Hundred Percent (100%) Federal Poverty Level, - 5.
+Children under age nineteen (19) who meet the applicable income requirements, - 5.
 Disabled Adult Child, - 6.
 Protected Foster Care Adolescents, - 7.
-Child Welfare Services (CWS) Foster Children and Adoption Assistance Children,
+Child Welfare Services (CWS) Foster Children and Adoption Assistance Children, - 8.
+IV-E Foster Children and Adoption Assistance Children,

-- 8. IV-E Foster Children and Adoption Assistance Children, - 9.
-An aged, blind, or disabled individual who meets all factors of eligibility if income is under three hundred percent (300%) of the SSI limit for an individual.
-If income exceeds the three hundred percent (300%) limit, the individual must pay the amount that is over the limit each month to the Division of Medicaid under an Income Trust, provided the individual is otherwise eligible, or - 10.
+- An aged, blind or disabled individual who meets all factors of institutional eligibility.
+If income exceeds the current institutional limit, the individual must pay the Division of Medicaid the portion of their income that is due under the terms of an Income Trust in order to qualify, or - 10.
 Working Disabled. - E. Persons enrolled in the Independent Living Waiver who elect to receive hospice care may not receive waiver services which are duplicative of any services rendered through hospice.
-Persons may receive non-duplicative waiver services in coordination with hospice services. - Source: 42 USC § 1396n; 42 CFR § 441.301(b)(6); 42 CFR § 435.217; Miss.
-Code Ann. §§ 43-13-115, 43-13-121. - History: Added Miss.
+Persons may receive non-duplicative waiver services in coordination with hospice services.

+Source: 42 USC § 1396n; 42 CFR §§ 435.217, 440.180, 441.301; Miss.
+Code Ann. §§ 43-13-115, 43-13-117, 43-13-121.

+History: Revised eff.
+08/01/2016; Added Miss.
 Admin.
 Code Part 208, Rule 2.2.E. eff.
 06/01/2016; Revised eff.
 01/01/2013.